-Top Emerging Market Economies
+Emerging Market Economies—The BRIC

 Emerging markets used to be a somewhat obscure niche of the international investing world.
-Not anymore.
-These rapidly developing countries are playing an increasingly important role in the global economic system.
+These rapidly developing countries play an increasingly important role in the global economic system.
 In fact, more than half of global economic growth is now driven by emerging markets.

 Investors interested in betting on a rebound in Brazil have a wide range of options, ranging from exchange-traded funds to several large companies like oil producer Petrobras, which has a New York Stock Exchange-listed ADR.